jsime/robobot/doc/index.rst

     own features).

-If you run into any problems, or wish to contribute to the software, please don't hesitate to check out the project `on GitHub <https://github.com/jsime/robobot>`_.
+If you run into any problems, or wish to contribute to the software, please don't hesitate to check out the project at |GH|.

 .. toctree::
    :maxdepth: 2
    :hidden:

    intro/index
+   install/index
    config/index
    lang/index
    modules/index